Orange District Court and County Court Plan

 D. Appointment of Replacement Counsel - Whenever appointed counsel is removed under this section, replacement counsel shall immediately be selected and appointed in accordance with the procedures described in this plan.

 A. A. Appointed counsel in felony cases shall be compensated on a fee basis in accordance with the uniform schedule of fees as follows:

 a.
 Plea of true, dismissal or amendment of terms $325.00

 3. CONTESTED HEARING, JURY TRIAL, BENCH TRIAL

 b. $75.00 per hour for preparation time

 a.
-Compensation for cases that result in charges being filed in a District Court, whether by indictment or information, in which the appointed attorney continues to represent the defendant after charges are filed, will be determined by the Judge of such District Court, pursuant to these rules.
-Compensation for work done before indictment in excess of these scheduled fees, will be granted only in extraordinary cases.
+Compensation for cases that result in charges being filed in a County Court at Law or a District Court, whether by indictment or information, in which the appointed attorney continues to represent the defendant after charges are filed, will be determined by the Judge of such District Court, pursuant to these rules.
+Compensation for work done before indictment, in excess of these scheduled fees, will be granted only in extraordinary cases.

 b.
 Compensation for work under appointment at the J.P. level in the following cases: